loliksamuel/kotlin-is-like-typescript/README.md

-# Kotlin is like Swift
+# Kotlin is like TypeScript

 Page: https://gi-no.github.io/kotlin-is-like-typescript/